molinsp/smash-cmu/Simulations/CoverageAndBridge/DronePlugins/readme.txt

 # Linux notes
 ##############################

- * Makefile will recursively build all projects except the BridgeDroneSimulator (will be added when fixed)
+ * Makefile will recursively build all projects except the DroneControllerSimulator (will be added when fixed)
  * V-REP plugins are built in their respective directories, add symlinks or move these to VREP install directory to use
  * GoToLocation can be used to test if plugins are installed correctly
  * libACE and libMADARA need to be found on launch; easiest way to do this is to add their directory to LD_LIBRARY_PATH in vrep.sh in the VREP install directory
- * BridgeDroneSimulator is not working
+ * DroneControllerSimulator is not working